kaanguru/JavaScript_Re-Beginners/01_meet_again/05_tooling.md

 [CodePen](https://codepen.io/features/) and [JsFiddle](https://jsfiddle.net/) are web based development environments.

+Web-based development environments are great tools to try out our ideas and start your projects without a hassle.
-They allow us to write code in the browser, and see the results of it as you build.
+They allow us to write code in the browser and see the results of it as we build.
 They are online code editors for front-end developers learning to code.

+All source codes of our course are published in codepen.
+You can edit and try your developments.

 ::: tip
 We will use pure JavaScript which is sometimes called Vanilla JavaScript.